Skip to main content

 Quick Setup Section

-The Quick Setup section only appears when your bundle is fully operational (enabled + all credentials configured).
-If you don't see it, check that:
+Quick Setup only appears when the server is enabled and all credentials are verified.
+If you don't see it, finish credential setup first.

 Add to Your AI Tool